 What Are Some Other Uses for Pork Bones?

 If you don’t want those pork bones to go to waste, you could try using them to make a broth.
-You can mix a little broth in with your dog’s food to give it extra flavor.
-You should consult your veterinarian before doing this though, especially if your dog has intestinal or dietary issues, since pork is very high in fat.
+Mix a little broth in with your dog’s food to give it extra flavor.
+You should consult your veterinarian before doing this, though, especially if your dog has intestinal or dietary issues.